SaPhyoThuHtet/myanmar-nlp-tool/README.md

 4. NLP Class UTYCC, https://github.com/ye-kyaw-thu/NLP-Class

 ## Acknowledgement
 I would like to thank Dr Ye Thu and Ma Aye Hnin Khaing for their guidances, supports, and suggestions.
 The skills acquired from Dr Ye Kyaw Thu's NLP Class helped me a lot in order to develop new ideas in NLP Field and this repo.
+I would like to thank Dr Hnin Aye Thant for giving me such a great opportunity to be able to join UTYCC NLP class(2019-2020).

 ## License
 MIT License